gmgeorg/LambertW/README.md

 This is the github repo for the **LambertW** R package [hosted on CRAN](https://CRAN.R-project.org/package=LambertW).

-Current version on CRAN is `0.6.5` updated on June 8, 2020 -- reflected in repo here.
-See commit history for any changes after the `0.6.5` update.
+Current version on CRAN is `0.6.6` updated on December 13, 2020 -- reflected in repo here.
+See commit history for any changes after the `0.6.6` update.

 ## Installation & usage